CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/copilot/010-get-access-to-copilot.md

 parent: Copilot Integration
 grand_parent: Microsoft Integration
 permalink: /microsoft-integration/copilot-integration/get-access-to-copilot
-nav_order: 030
+nav_order: 010
 has_children: false
 ---

-In this article, you will learn how to get access to Copilot in your CluedIn instance.
+In this article, you will learn what you need to do to make the AI assistant available in CluedIn.

 **For Azure Administrators and CluedIn Organization Administrators**